sachaoregan/MPA-climate-text-analysis/README.md

 `references_other_monitoring`	- Did the PDF mention other climate change monitoring or mitigation efforts being completed by agencies other than park staff.
 Yes/No.

 `other_monitoring` - List of agencies (other than park staff) working on climate change monitoring or mitigation efforts that the park(s) will work with or rely upon.
 Or, other climate change initiatives (other than park-specific initiatives) that the park(s) will rely upon.

-Note, the PDFs were not read in their entirety.
-For each PDF, I searched for the following key terms to take me to the sections relevant to each column:

-* climate change
-* warm
-* sea level
-* objective
-* strategies
-* indicator
-* threshold
-* target
-* metric
-* parameter
-* baseline

 Manual PDF search results were used to calculate climate change robustness scores.
 ‘No’ was assigned a score of 0, ‘Planned’ a score of ‘1’, and ‘Yes’ a score of 2.
 ‘Yes’ and ‘Ongoing’ were assigned an equivalent score of 2, and ‘Planned’ and ‘Some’ an equivalent score of 1.
 ‘NA’ was scored as 0.